Silicone grease: Consumer products

-Electrics
+Electrical use (dielectric grease)

 Silicone greases are electrically insulating and are often applied to electrical connectors, particularly those containing rubber gaskets, as a means of sealing and protecting the connector.
 In this context they are often referred to as dielectric grease.

-A common use of this type is in the high-voltage connection associated with gasoline-engine spark plugs, where grease is applied to the rubber boot of the plug wire to help it slide onto the ceramic insulator of the plug, to seal the rubber boot, and to prevent the rubber's adhesion to the ceramic.
+A common use of this type is in the high-voltage connection associated with gasoline-engine spark plugs, where grease is applied to the rubber boot of the plug wire or the ignition coil to help it slide onto the ceramic insulator of the plug, to seal the rubber boot, and to prevent the rubber's adhesion to the ceramic.
 Such greases are formulated to withstand the high temperature generally associated with the areas in which spark plugs are located, and can be applied to contacts as well (because the contact pressure is sufficient to penetrate the grease film).
 Doing so on such high-pressure contact surfaces between different metals has the further advantage of sealing the contact area against electrolytes that might cause rapid deterioration of the metals by galvanic corrosion.

 Silicone grease can decompose to form an insulating layer at or next to switch contacts that experience arcing, and contamination can cause the contacts to prematurely fail.

 SCUBA Diving

-Silcone greases, of formulas qualified for such use, are often used for lubrication in the SCUBA industry. e.g. For lubricating components of gas pressure regulation and delivery equipment such as regulators, 'O' rings and couplings.
+Silicone greases, of formulas qualified for such use, are often used for lubrication in the SCUBA industry. e.g. For lubricating components of gas pressure regulation and delivery equipment such as regulators, 'O' rings and couplings.

-Divers use high PO2 'enriched' gas mixes containing more than the usual ~21% of Oxygen present in air as one of the ways to reduce the risk of decompression sickness, "the bends", on certain types of dive.
+Some divers may use high PO2 'enriched' gas mixes containing more than the usual ~21% of Oxygen present in air as one of the ways to reduce the risk of decompression sickness, "the bends", on certain types of dive.
 Also, oxygen equipment between 60% and 100% is used to 'accelerate' decompression obligations.
 Silicone grease is used due to the risk that some non-silicone greases can spontaneously combust in the presence of high concentrations of oxygen.